ingatellent/xovi-qmd-extensions/README.md

 - Left/right arrow to change page
 - Up/down arrow to scoll up/down one screen

+Shortcuts are *not* enabled when in text mode.

 # gestures.qmd
 Adds the following gestures and tap areas:
 - Swipe down with three fingers to reset pan and zoom, i.e. to scroll to top of the page and zoom to 100%